anaysingh/AI-Resume-Screening-API/README.md

-Here is a **clean, minimal, fully professional README** written specifically for your final unified version of the project.
-No emojis, no fluff — suitable for GitHub, resumes, and interviews.

----

 # AI Resume Screening SaaS

 This project provides an API-driven resume analysis system built with FastAPI and transformer-based NLP models.